Māori electorates: Māori Electoral Option

 By 11 July 2025, the Electoral Commission confirmed that almost 31,000 voters had switched to the Māori electoral roll while over 25,000 first time voters had registered with the Māori roll.
 By contrast, about 20,000 Māori descent voters had switched to the general roll while 17,000 new Māori voters had registered with the general roll.
-Commission chief Māori advisor Hone Matthews credited the 2022 law change with removing a barrier for Māori voters and boosting their electoral engagement.
-On 31 July, Te Pāti Māori filed urgent High Court proceedings calling on the Electoral Commission, Ministry of Justice and the Ombudsman to investigate reports that Māori voters had been removed from the Māori electoral roll or shifted to the general roll without their consent.
+The Electoral Commission credited the 2022 law change with removing a barrier for Māori voters and boosting their electoral engagement.
+Research published in 2025 showed that half of Māori choose to vote on the Māori electoral roll and did so because they valued Māori representation, saw the seats as an expression of their identity, or made a strategic choice.

+On 31 July 2025, Te Pāti Māori filed urgent High Court proceedings calling on the Electoral Commission, Ministry of Justice and the Ombudsman to investigate reports that Māori voters had been removed from the Māori electoral roll or shifted to the general roll without their consent.

-Calls for abolition
+Calls for abolition or reform

-There have been calls for the abolition of the Māori electorates.
+There have been calls for the abolition of the Māori electorates, typically from political parties and organisations positioned on the political right.
+At the same time, parties on the political left have sought greater protection for the Māori electorates.